A degree in law, or a degree with substantial law content, normally of at least upper second class honours (or equivalent).

 Admissions are open.

-The LLM in International Shipping Law (Piraeus) will close for applications at 17.00 GMT on 5 August 2016.
+The LLM in International Shipping Law (Piraeus) will close for applications on 28 August 2017.

 QMUL reserves the right to interview either in person or via Skype applicants with a non-law degree background but with relevant professional experience directly related to this programme.